Pantone Matched Cardboard

 Spectrumcoat colour flood coating is a superior alternative to printing overall solid colours using flexo or silk screen methods.
 Perfect for retail packaging and POS, Spectrumcoat coated board can be easily converted, overprinted and varnished.

-Offering a high quality and consistent finish, it is suited to corugated retail packaging, Point of Sale (POS) and Free Standing Display Units (FSDUs).
-Pre-print quality is easily achieved allowing Spectrumcoat coated board to be easily converted, overprinted and varnished.
+Offering a high quality and consistent finish, it is suited to corrugated retail packaging, Point of Sale (POS) and Free Standing Display Units (FSDUs).
+Pre-print quality is easily achieved allowing Spectrumcoat coated board to be easily converted, overprinted, and varnished.

 Colour flood coating using Spectrumcoat can provide your sheet plant with a number of operational advantages.

-For example, using Spectrumcoat coated board is more cost effective and faster than attempting to print solid colours with flexo or silk screen processes.
-Spectrumcoat eliminates the need for this “pre print” process, lowering your costs, the time taken to produce packaging and offering a better finish too.
+For example, using coloured corrugated cardboard sheets is more cost effective and faster than attempting to print solid colours with flexo or silk screen processes.
+Spectrumcoat eliminates the need for this “preprint” process, lowering your costs, the time taken to produce packaging and offering a better finish too.

 Besides this, Spectrumcoat flood coated board is available on short lead times (usually within 48 hours).